How We Use Spatial Relationships in GIS

 For example, we can describe them as adjacency, contiguity, overlap, and proximity.

-When we run a tool like spatial join, we are essentially using their spatial relationship with other features in geographic space.
+When we run a tool like spatial join, we essentially use their spatial relationship with other features in geographic space.

 It’s no different for topological relationships.
 But in this case, we are understanding error based on its spatial relationship as well.